Properties of the alkali metals

 The public were warned not to approach an alkali metal and their robot, particularly in the presence of water, as they could be very violent and explosive.

-3. Alkali metals are less dense than water so float on its surface
+3. Alkali metals are less dense than water so they float on its surface

 The police said that, like many criminals, the alkali metals believed they were better than others as they were smarter and less dense than water.